iKeJung/ROS2-VSC-Toolkit/README.md

 ## Upcoming Features

-We are working to ship new features for ROS2 development:
+We are evaluating the possibility to ship new features for ROS2 development:
 - **Topic filtering**
 - **Message Scheme inspection**
 - **Direct publishing**